RetroReversing/retroReversing/categories/consoles/GameGear.md

-Tahoe Software Productions | Development company working on Barbie for the Game Gear Hi-Tech Expressions | Development company working on Barbie for the Game Gear Bill Oliver | Developer at Tahoe Software Productions
+Tahoe Software Productions | Development company working on Barbie for the Game Gear Hi-Tech Expressions | Development company working on Barbie for the Game Gear Bill Oliver | Developer at Tahoe Software Productions Rational Systems | Developed the DOS/16M Extender used in the DOS SDK executables (not related to Game Gear development)

 ---